TimVanOnckelen/super-access-manager/readme.txt

 1. Select who can access your post on a user and role based level.

 == Changelog ==
+= 0.2 =
+* Edit: Added new plugin structure
+* Tweak: Add icon to list overview if post is protected
+* Feature: Admins can now choose a page to show when page is not available

+= 0.1.6.2 =
+* Remove: Legacy updated removed
+* Tweak: the "xeweb_sam-allowed_users" key is replaced by "txsc_allowed_users"
+* Tweak: Admins can select to enable access management for diffrent post types

 = 0.1.6.1 =
 * Tweak: Added legacy updater